TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/012 Nullable Single-Valued ValueObject.md

 ### Entity

-Here's the entity, notice the property, it is marked with "?" to indicate the reference may be null:
+Here's the entity, notice the field, it is marked with `?` to indicate the reference may be null:

 ```csharp
 public class EntityO